 2. Waist Chopping (腰 斩)

-This means cutting a person’s body into half by chopping the waist.
-Because human major organs are on the upper half of the body, the prisoner will not die immediately after chopping and will still be alive for some time before death.
+Waist Chopping, as its name implies, means cutting a person’s body into half by chopping the waist.
+Because a person’s major organs are on the upper half of the body, the prisoner will not die immediately after execution and will still be alive for some time before death.

 3. Ling Chi (凌 迟)